You occasionally see breathless marketing material about how their fancy cookware has heat-conductive walls that have more than three plies.

 The cookware “ply” arms race reminds me of the razor blade arms race, where anything more than 3 razor blades is almost meaningless.
 Gillette’s single-bladed safety razor (1904) did just fine, but to improve sales, Gillette introduced a two-blade variant in 1971, and then a three-bladed “Mach 3” razor in 1998:

 Schick’s Quattro (4 blades) upped the ante.
 Gillette fought back with Fusion (5 blades).
 Korea’s Dorco trumped everyone else with their six-bladed Pace 6 razor (2008) and then the 7-bladed Pace 7 razor in 2015.
 (By the way, Dorco’s 2- and 3-bladed razors are the best bang for the buck in shaving–and they carry a full line of women’s razors, too.
-Dorco’s blades might not last as long as Gillette’s, but Dorco’s blades cost so much less that you’re still saving a ton of money.
+Dorco’s blades might not last quite as long as Gillette’s, but Dorco’s blades are way cheaper, so you still save a ton of money.
 I’ve been a Dorco customer for years.
-Unfortunately Dorco only sells online, so you can’t get any emergency razors overnight.)
+Unfortunately Dorco only sells online in the USA.)

 Ironically, more blades may be counterproductive.
 The New York Times ran an article about this where dermatologist and customer alike said 3 blades was too much: “When you add more blades, there’s a greater chance of nicks and razor burn,” said Dr. Ezra Kest, a dermatologist in Beverly Hills.
 “I always tell my patients not to use more than two blades.”
 And more blades means a larger cartridge that can be harder to maneuver under the nose and chin.
 Schick admitted it.